andycroll/andycroll.com/_posts/2021/2021-11-15-dont-use-floats-use-ruby-money-for-representing-currency.md

 ## Why?

-The first part of this recommendation is to use a non-floating point implementation to represent your your currency values.
-Floats can introduce rounding errors, due to their [underlying representaion inside a computer](http://download.oracle.com/docs/cd/E19957-01/806-3568/ncg_goldberg.html).
+Firstly, _never_ use a non-floating point implementation to represent your your currency values.
+Floats can introduce rounding errors due to their [underlying representaion inside a computer](http://download.oracle.com/docs/cd/E19957-01/806-3568/ncg_goldberg.html).
 Just _do not_ do this.

 Decimals solve that issue to an extent as they behave in a more intuative (and money-like) manner.